mrdimfox/imgui-bootstrap/README.md

 cmake --build build
 ```

+## Run

-The executable will be somewhere in `build` folder.
+After the building, the executable should appear somewhere in `build` folder.
+On Windows it should be in `Debug` subfolder.

 ## Debug